 Light or the absence of light does not influence the functionality of our technology.

-Our technology meets the applicable EU directives for food grade applications.
+Our technology meets the applicable EU directives for food contact material.

 Substances used in relation to our technology are all authorized substances for the use in plastics.
 So no limitations are applicable.

 Controlling the breeding of bacteria has now reached global awareness and will be the main focus in the consumer market for upcoming years.
 Antibacterial and antiseptic objects would not only help reducing risks in underdeveloped countries, but shows to be a valuable precaution and contribution to the (food) safety in the modern world.

 In this context Parx Plastics has done extensive biomimetic research in cooperation with renown universities, and has been able to find a unique way to create Sanipolymers™.
 Plastic objects created with Sanipolymers™ thus obtain functionalities to effectively inhibit the growth of bacteria up to 98-99% according to ISO 22196 tests.

 In the current market products with antibacterial properties are available achieved by means of nanosilver.
 But Nano-silver is expected to be put on regulatory procedures in the USA and in Europe as the dangers of this non-biocompatible material are brought to the attention of the public by health and environmental watchdog groups.
 The EU has legislation in preparation restricting the marketing of products enhanced by Nano-silver.